-The party that initiates the connection (the one that does the "connect()") must send this message as the second message (after ByteOrder) on startup.
+The party that initiates the connection (the one that does the "connect()") must send this message as the

 Versions gives a list, in decreasing order of preference, of the protocol versions this party is capable of speaking.
 This document specifies major version 1, minor version 0.